To search for any services in Ontario:

 A young monster is worried about what will happen “if.”
 His mother calms him by reframing the negative thinking into positive thinking.

-Wagner, A.P., Up and Down the Worry Hill: A Children's Book about Obsessive-Compulsive Disorder and its Treatment.
+Wagner, A.P., Up and Down the Worry Hill: A Children's Book about Obsessive-Compulsive Disorder

 In this uniquely creative and heart-warming book, Dr. Wagner, an internationally recognized expert in the treatment of childhood OCD, uses the powerful real-life metaphor of the Worry Hill to describe OCD and its treatment clearly and simply through the eyes of a child.
 Children and adults will identify with Casey's struggle with OCD, his sense of hope when he learns about treatment, his relief that neither he nor his parents are to blame, and eventually, his victory over OCD.